PointBreak600/Aww-BOT/README.md

 # Aww-BOT

 Welcome to Aww-BOT, a simple bot made using discord.js.
-Aww-BOT pulls posts from https://www.reddit.com/r/aww/ and displays them to you.
+Aww-BOT pulls posts from https://www.reddit.com/r/aww/ and displays them in your Discord server.

 ## Setup